alecramsay/T/docs/commands/write.md

 # write

-Write a table to a CSV or JSON file.
+Write the table on the top of the stack to a CSV or JSON file.

 ## Examples